-Q. What is the Sports Park?
+What is the Sports Park?

-The Sports Park is a unique environment for sport, active recreation, teaching and research.
-It includes a state-of-the-art sports research facility for teaching and research, an elite performance space and world-class sporting facilities to support local sports activities for up to 10 000 local community members per week.
+It houses a state-of-the-art teaching and research facility, an elite performance space and world-class sporting facilities to support major sports events, regular grass-roots competitions and community recreation opportunities for up to 10,000 local community members per week.

-Q. Where is the Sports Park located?
+Where is the Sports Park located?